-MUST GO TO A MEDICAL FACILITY for treatment and not be able to take a breath test or a breath test is impractical.
+Under Section 316.1932, the law requires two prerequisites.
+First, the driver must go to a medical facility for treatment and not be able to take a breath test or a breath test because it is impractical.
 If the driver is not injured – he does not satisfy this requirement.
 An ambulance is considered an emergency facility.
 A patrol car is not.

 Administrative Suspensions for Blood Test Refusals